Wachendorfia thyrsiflora: Distribution, ecology and conservation

 The marsh butterfly lily can be found from the Olifants River Valley somewhere between Clanwilliam and Citrusdal in the Western Cape, southwards to the Cape Peninsula, as far as the Franschhoek Mountains inland, and eastwards along the south coast to Humansdorp in the Eastern Cape province of South Africa.
 Like in all species of Wachendorfia, the flowers of the marsh butterfly lily are enantiomorphic.
 This means that the style is sometimes sharply deflected to the right, while in other plants it is bent to the left.
 In both morphs one of the three stamens is deflected to the same side as the style, whereas the remaining two curve in the opposite direction.
 This is thought to be a mechanism that enhances crosspollination and so boost genetic diversity.
 The anthers and stigma however are so far from the source of the nectar at the merged bases of the three upper tepals, that smaller insects, including honey bees cannot be effective pollinators.
 Pollinators of an adequate size, such as carpenter bees are seldom seen visiting butterfly lilies.
 The pollination biology of these plants therefore remains unknown.
 The seeds are hard and float on water, and this is probably an adaptation to distribution by water.
 W. thyrsiflora grows from sea-level to approximately 1200 m altitude, in permanently moist environments such as the banks of streams and seeps.
 It flowers in spring but blooms can often be found during summer, probably reflecting that this species does not suffer from water-stress because it grows in permanently moist environments.
 The marsh butterfly lily is considered a least-concern species.

 Cultivation

 The marsh butterfly lily is easy to grow and particularly suited for moist conditions in the full sun or light shade.
-The plant behaves as an evergreen if water remains available year round, but when it dries out during the summer, it will go dormant.
-It grows rapidly and will keep on flowering well without replanting it for several years in a row.
+The plant behaves as an evergreen if water remains available year round, but will become dormant in summer if it dries out.
+It grows rapidly and will continue flowering well without replanting for several years.
 The species does not survive severe frosts, but will certainly allow -1 C, possibly even -7 C when in a sheltered position.
 No pests or diseases of this species are known.
 Wachendorfia thyrsiflora can be propagated both from seed and through dividing the rootstock.
 Seeds can best be sown during the autumn, in deep seedling mix, keeping them permanently moist.
 Seedlings should be ready to transplant in three years.
 Flowers may be expected from their fourth year.
 Large plants can best be divided after flowering in the early summer and replanted immediately.